andregebel/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

 ### Task07 - Validation Prerequisites

-There are just few settings needed before sucessful validation for lab running in VMs
+There are just few settings needed before successful validation for lab running in VMs

     * Making sure password is complex enough
     * Just one IP with Gateway (might change in future)